Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 1.2 Core Claim (Jungian Meaning Requires a Boundary to Become Binding)

 Meaning cannot be held accountable if it can be retroactively reinterpreted without cost.
 Jung warned that unowned meaning returns as projection and rationalization—a drift mechanism.
 We revive Jung by applying a modern constraint to meaning: a committed boundary.
-We define a Boundary Packet that fixes scope, assumptions, checks, and failure conditions.
+We define a "Boundary" that fixes scope, assumptions, checks, and failure conditions.
 Once committed, disagreement does not dissolve responsibility.
 It can only: (1) propose an alternative committed boundary and inherit responsibility, or (2) remain an unbounded objection that is logged but cannot erase the original responsibility surface.

 1.3 Ghost Drift as a Jungian Phenomenon (Drift of Responsibility through Interpretation)